opensourcecorp/workshops/instructions/challenge_4.md

   correctly-installed app binary.

-Once you do that, be sure to check the `systemd` and/or `journald` logs of the new `app-deb.service` to make sure it's running successfully!
+Once you do that, be sure to check the `systemd` and/or `journald` logs of the new `app-deb.service` to make sure it's running successfully! (and, just like the last one, that it would keep running after a reboot)